FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/apm-structure.rst

         A base class for a filter that can also be used for specifying how entries like ions can be filtered based on their type or other descriptors like hit multiplicity.

+.. _Contributed-Apm-Paraprobe-Introduction:

+Tools and applications in APM
+#############################

+There exist several research software tools in the APM community that deal with handling and analyzing APM data.

-The respective research software here is the `paraprobe-toolbox <https://paraprobe-toolbox.readthedocs.io/>`_ The software is developed by `M. Kühbach et al. <https://arxiv.org/abs/2205.13510>`_.
+One of these is the `paraprobe-toolbox <https://paraprobe-toolbox.readthedocs.io/>`_ The software is developed by `M. Kühbach et al. <https://arxiv.org/abs/2205.13510>`_.
-For atom probe research the proposal can also serve as a blue print how computational steps of other software tool including commercial ones could be developed further to benefit from NeXus.

-.. _IntroductionApmParaprobe:

-apmtools
-########

 The paraprobe-toolbox is an example of an open-source parallelized software for analyzing point cloud data, for assessing meshes in 3D continuum space, and for studying the effects of parameterization on descriptors of micro- and nanoscale structural features (crystal defects) within materials when characterized and studied with atom probe.

+There is a set of contributed application definitions describing each computational step in the paraprobe-toolbox.
+These were added to describe the whole workflow in this particular software, but also can act as a blueprint for how computational steps of other software tool (including commercial ones) could be developed further to benefit from NeXus.

-The need for a thorough documentation of the tools in not only the paraprobe-toolbox was motivated by several needs:
+The need for a thorough documentation of the tools was motivated by several needs:

 First, users of software would like to better understand and also be able to study for themselves which individual parameters and settings for each tool exist and how configuring these